mdozmorov/Cancer_notes/README.md

 ## Misc

+- Oncology Model Fidelity Score based on the Hallmarks of Cancer.
+Quantify fidelity of PDX models in recapitulating human cancers. https://github.com/tedgoldstein/hallmarks

 -  SMAP is a pipeline for the process of xenografts sequencing data.
 It takes FASTQ as input and outputs specie-specific BAM or gene counts. https://github.com/cit-bioinfo/SMAP